 We also discovered the Glen Helen Raptor Center.

 Where there are owls, we will find them.
 (They’re Owen’s favorite bird, in case you didn’t know.)

 On another hike through Glen Helen, Beth and I tried following some of the more loosely defined paths.
 Some of them are bare hints of trodden earth passing through the undergrowth.
-One time we got lost and ended up going on an unplanned adventure that include wading through creeks and me tearing my shorts.
+One time we got lost and ended up going on an unplanned adventure that included wading through creeks and me tearing my shorts.